Sangdol/bluecheese/resources/md/en/blog/fixed-en-about.md

 To write code, I use [nvim](https://github.com/Sangdol/vimrc), IntelliJ, and iTerm2 with a MacBook.

-Drop me an email at hammerha@gmail.com if you have any question or feedback.
+Drop me an email at hammerha@gmail.com if you have any questions or feedback.